A Gauge Set Framework for Flexible Robustness Design: Introduction

-To enable modular robustness design, derive a clean algebraic interpretation of different modeling perspectives, and provide unified reformulation approaches, we introduce a framework grounded in \emph{gauge sets}, that is, convex, zero-containing sets that serve as generalized ``unit balls'' for measuring deviation.
+To enable this flexible robustness design, derive a clean algebraic interpretation of different modeling perspectives, and provide unified reformulation approaches, we introduce a framework grounded in the classical concept of \emph{gauge sets}, that is, convex, zero-containing sets that serve as generalized ``unit balls'' for measuring deviation.
 Consider a minimization problem $\min_{x\in\mathcal{X}}f(x,\xi)$, where $x\in\mathcal{X}$ is our decision, $\xi\in\Xi$ is the uncertainty, and $f(x,\xi)$ is the associated cost.
 Let $f_x := f(x, \cdot)$ denote the random variable induced by fixing a solution $x \in \mathcal X$.
-Our goal is to modify the objective function to hedge against the uncertainty $\xi$.
+Our goal is to hedge against the uncertainty $\xi$.
 Given any gauge set $\mathcal V$, we define the following \emph{optimal reweighting problem}

 where $\nu$ denotes a \emph{distribution reweighting function} from the space of square-integrable random variables $L^2(\mathbb P)$, and $\|\cdot\|_{\mathcal{V}}$ is the gauge function induced by $\mathcal{V}$.
-Every gauge function is convex, closed, and positively homogeneous, widely employed in convex analysis~\citep{pryce1973r,drusvyatskiy2020convex} and gauge optimization~\citep{freund1987dual,friedlander2014gauge,aravkin2018foundations} to generalize the notion of distance.
+Every gauge function is convex and positively homogeneous, widely employed in convex analysis~\citep{pryce1973r,drusvyatskiy2020convex} and gauge optimization~\citep{freund1987dual,friedlander2014gauge,aravkin2018foundations} to generalize the notion of distance.
 Accordingly, problem~\eqref{eq:gauge-set-reweighting} admits an intuitive interpretation: it constrains the ``distance'' between the reweighting function~$\nu$ and the nominal distribution (represented by the trivial reweighting~$1$) within a prescribed radius~$\epsilon$.
 When $\nu$ is set to 1, \eqref{eq:gauge-set-reweighting} becomes the expected cost under the nominal distribution $\mathbb{P}$, which reduces to the risk-neutral SP: $\min_{x\in\mathcal{X}}\mathbb{E}_{\mathbb{P}}[f_x]$.
 Under mild conditions, we show that this primal problem admits the following dual formulation, termed the \emph{upper-approximator regularization problem},

 where $\mathcal{V}^\circ$ denotes the polar set of~$\mathcal{V}$, characterizing the form of regularization imposed.
 This dual perspective provides a transparent interpretation of robustness: non-constant upper-approximators $w$ are penalized by the gauge function induced by the polar $\mathcal{V}^\circ$, thereby extending the intuition of \citet{gao2024wasserstein} from Wasserstein-based formulations to general gauge-induced variations.
 Beyond providing an interpretable and unifying perspective, this framework further enables flexible and composable robustness design, as illustrated below.